 ExtremeVPN

-• Privacy-enthusiast users: A kill switch is a must for privacy-focused individuals: if you care about online privacy, then a ‘Kill Switch’ is necessary to protect your data if a VPN connection drops.
-Since a kill switch terminates your internet connection in case of any emergency, it eliminates the risk of being tracked by a third party or hacker.
-Especially if you frequently use public networks, you need a VPN kill switch to protect sensitive information.
+• Privacy-enthusiast users: A kill switch is a must for privacy-focused individuals — if you care about online privacy, then a ‘Kill Switch’ is necessary to protect your data if a VPN connection drops.

-• Frequent travelers: A kill switch ensures data safety while connecting to public Wi-Fi networks at hotels, airports, or cafes.
-Your data will be protected even if your VPN connection drops or becomes unstable.
+• Frequent travelers: People who travel a lot or work remotely need the VPN kill switch the most.
+It’s because a kill switch ensures data safety while connecting to public Wi-Fi networks at hotels, airports, or cafes.

-• Journalists and activists: People who deal with sensitive information or operate in areas of strict internet censorship would find a kill switch useful since it will help them to keep their privacy intact and remain safe from interception or monitoring of their data.
+• Journalists and activists: If you’re someone who shares sensitive information and deals with strict internet censorship, you need a kill switch on your VPN.
+It will help you to keep your privacy intact and remain safe from interception or monitoring of your data.

 Drawbacks of Using a VPN with No Kill Switch